AviAgnihotri/AviAgnihotri/README.md

 </div>

 ## 💫 About Me:
-🔭 I’m currently working on my Machine Learning Skills<br>👯 I’m looking to collaborate on ML projects.
+🔭 I’m currently working on my Machine Learning Skills.<br>👯 I’m looking to collaborate on ML projects.

 <!--
 ## 🌐 Socials: